alimancs/alimancs/README.md

 ---

 ### 👨‍💻 About Me
-I’m a **Software Engineer** passionate about crafting fast, elegant, and human-centered software.
+I’m a **Software Engineer** passionate about crafting fast, efficient, and human-centered software.

 🎓 *Computer Science student — class of 2027*
 🧠 *Upcominng AI Engineer with a deep love for learning and problem-solving*
-🌙 *Night mode enthusiast and creative thinker*

 - ⚡ Motto: *Discipline and consistency over motivation*